HASP - High Altitude Student Platform

 The High Altitude Student Platform (HASP) flight program is supported by the NASA Balloon Program Office and the Louisiana Space Consortium.
 Currently, HASP flies once a year in September from the Columbia Scientific Balloon Facility in Fort Sumner, New Mexico.
 HASP provides students with an opportunity to conduct experiments in a near-space environment during nighttime and daytime conditions.
 The platform, which provides power and downlink for all payloads, is stable when suspended from NASA‟s zero-pressure, high altitude balloon.
 The HASP platform provides an opportunity for student teams to design balloon payloads and explore space.

-The Colorado Space Grant Consortium has successfully flown two payloads on the HASP platform in 2008 and 2009, and have proposed to participate in the 2010 program.
+The Colorado Space Grant Consortium has successfully flown payloads on the HASP platform every year since 2008 and is currently working on building a payload to fly in 2014.
 Click on the links below for more information on each project.